KamilaHase/MS4/README.md

     ```
 - Login to Heroku in the CLI and temporarity disable collectstatic, with the following command:
     ```
-    heroku config:set DISABLE_COLLECTSTATIC=1 --app happybean
+    heroku config:set DISABLE_COLLECTSTATIC=1 --app good-oils
     ```
 - Add your Heroku app and local host to allowed hosts in `settings.py.`
-- Push to Github, and then to Heroku master.
+- Push to Github, and then to Heroku master (main).
 - In Heroku, go to the 'Deploy' tab.
 In the section 'Deployment Method' click on 'Github - Connect to Github'.
 Make sure your Github profile is displayed.
 Add the repository name and click on 'Search'.
 After Heroku has found the repository, click on 'Connect'.
 This will connect your Heroku app to your GitHub repository.
 Click 'Enable automatic deploys'.
 Your code will automatically be deployed to Heroku as well.

 ### **AWS (Amazon Web Services)**